-My obsession with design began in third grade – the year I started my first business creating report covers for my classmates and printing them on my dad's inkjet printer.
-Before I made the return to self-employment, I worked on a variety of campaigns and in a few truly wonderful jobs, notably:
+My obsession with design began in second grade, the year I started my first business creating invitations for my friends' First Communion parties on my dad's inkjet printer.
+Before I made the return to self-employment, I worked on a bunch of campaigns and in a few truly wonderful jobs, notably:

 1. Serving as Communications Director for the Minnesota DFL Party during the 2012 election cycle.
-I got to develop and manage a statewide messaging strategy and design a bunch of cool stuff – not to mention help elect U.S. Rep. Rick Nolan over a Tea Party incumbent, win back control of both chambers of the Minnesota legislature, and defeat a voter restriction amendment and an anti-marriage equality amendment.
+I got to develop and manage a statewide messaging strategy and design cool stuff – and help elect U.S. Rep. Rick Nolan over a Tea Party incumbent, win back control of both chambers of the Minnesota legislature, and defeat a voter restriction amendment and an anti-marriage equality amendment.

 2. That summer in high school when I worked for my town's weekly newspaper.
 As the layout editor, I printed out and cut up columns of type, ran them through a machine that put a thin coat of wax on the back, and assembled each page like a puzzle.
 My passion for grids and kerning has never waned.

-Today I am proud to work with progressive campaigns and values-based businesses across the country – both at my studio and as a partner at Forward Solution Strategy Group.
-I also serve on the advisory board for New Leaders Council, Louisiana and the board of directors of The Juror Project, and I work with candidates as part of the Truman National Security Project Candidate Advisory Group.
-You can usually find me at my studio in New Orleans or at the farm in South Dakota.
+I do most of my work now at FSSG.
+I also serve on the board of directors of The Juror Project and I work with candidates as part of the Truman National Security Project Candidate Advisory Group.
+You can usually find me in my New Orleans studio or at the farm.